 Placement and Access

-Swim Spas are 230v and most require 60amps so you will need an electrician to inspect your service panel and best route to provide service to the area…attic, exterior wall, underground, etc. Again, Spa Expo can refer licensed electricians who are familiar with our products and provide outstanding service.
+Swim Spas are 230v and most require 60amps, so you will need an electrician to inspect your service panel.
+They will determine the best route to provide service to the area (attic, exterior wall, underground, etc).
+Again, Spa Expo can refer licensed electricians who are familiar with our products and provide outstanding service.
 A Swim Spa requires a sub-panel or ‘shut off’ panel located in sight of the unit but no closer than 10 feet.
-Usually placed on the exterior house wall for easy access to service personnel, the sub-panel is weatherproof much like the shutoff box for you’re a/c units.
+Usually placed on the exterior house wall, the sub-panel is weatherproof much like the shutoff box for you’re a/c units.

 ‘No-turn, swim-in-place’ swim spas can be installed in weeks, not months like the in-ground pool alternative.
 An Endless Pool® Fitness System swim spa from Austin Spa Expo is a popular option for home training, fitness and fun, and we are here to help.
 Schedule a test swim today, huge inventory for immediate delivery.